Phase one of the Leeds Flood Alleviation Scheme uses innovative technology to reduce the risk of flooding in the city centre.

-Funding for the scheme was secured through contributions from Leeds City Council, Environment Agency, Defra, Regional Growth Fund, Leeds City Region Enterprise Partnership, Yorkshire Water and CEG.
+Funding for the scheme was secured through contributions from the council, Environment Agency, Defra, Regional Growth Fund, Leeds City Region Enterprise Partnership, Yorkshire Water and CEG.

-The scheme was officially opened on 4 October 2017 by Leader of Leeds City Council, Councillor Judith Blake and Chair of the Environment Agency, Emma Howard Boyd.
+The scheme was officially opened on 4 October 2017 by Leader of the council, Councillor Judith Blake and Chair of the Environment Agency, Emma Howard Boyd.

 - Moveable weirs